YuliiaRysinska/project_event/README.md

 This project created on the basis of the knowledge acquired at ATU in the course "Web services and applications",by teacher Andrew Beatty.

 # Description:
-This project demonstrates creatimng a Web application which basise on Flask server, consume a RESTful API, perform CRUD operations on the data, accompanying web interface, using AJAX calls and link to database tables.
+This project demonstrates creating a Web application which based on Flask server by consuming a RESTful API, perform CRUD operations on the data, accompanying web interface, using AJAX calls and link to database tables.
 In this application we can receive, create, change and delete events

 # Steps:
 1) creating repository "wsaa_project" in GitHub